guilbeeg/enablement-interview/slide6.md

 ???

-Now that your AWS access keys are in Vault, you can use Terraform to generate dynamic AWS credentials that can be used by applications and services.
-Here's an example of how to create an install script and successfully building and AWS EBS Ec2.
+Scripts are commonly used to automate the creation of infrastructure by IT organizations.
+Here's an example of how to create a script and successfully building and AWS AMI & Ec2 resource.